MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -AllPublicFolderSources
-!!!
-Exchange Server 2013

-This parameter is reserved for internal Microsoft use.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The AllPublicFolderSources parameter specifies whether to include all public folders in the organization in the search.
 Valid values are: